FrancesCoronel/personal-website-v3/site/content/adventures/2018-03-25-mentoring-programs.md

 ### Thinkful

-[Thinkful](//www.thinkful.com) is a career accelerator that get graduates careers in tech that depends on [mentors](//www.thinkful.com/apply/) heavily for their curriculum.
+[Thinkful](//www.thinkful.com) is a career accelerator that gets graduates careers in tech that depends on [mentors](//www.thinkful.com/apply/) heavily for their curriculum.

 <blockquote class="embedly-card"><h4><a href="https://www.thinkful.com/apply/">Become a mentor · Thinkful</a></h4><p>A desire to keep your skills sharp by teaching others A passion for sharing best practices Excellent communication skills Empathy for beginners Infectious enthusiasm for development and for sharing your craft with others The ability to reflect upon and develop their teaching strategies for each learner Previous corporate training or</p></blockquote>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>